 This project is a continuation of Western SARE Project SW15-008, in which two field trials were established on the Southwestern Colorado Research Station (SWCRC) to evaluate various cover crop mixtures.
 These trials were continued with the aim of assessing the effect of different mixtures (varying in legume vs grass proportion, cool vs warm season species, etc.) on biomass accumulation, soil health and ecosystem services.
 Cover crop mixtures were chosen in collaboration with participating farmers, NRCS staff, and research center staff.
 Mixtures include varying proportions of legumes, grasses, brassicas, and other broadleaves.

-The first field trial was established in Fall of 2015 and compared three mixtures vs. a fallow control in a randomized complete block (RCB) design with three replicate plots.
+The first field trial was established in Fall of 2015 (Experiment 1) and compared three mixtures vs. a fallow control in a randomized complete block (RCB) design with three replicate plots.
 All were managed under no-till and planted to wheat in Fall of 2016.
 The same cover crop mixture was re-planted in September 2017, followed by wheat planting in Fall 2018.

-In Fall of 2016 a second replicated trial was established with nine cover crop treatments including both spring- and fall- planted mixtures.
+In Fall of 2016 a second replicated trial (Experiment 2) was established with nine cover crop treatments including both spring- and fall- planted mixtures.
 The experiment also examined these cover crop treatments within two-tillage regimes (no-till vs. conventional tillage) and employs a RCB design.
 All plots within this second experiment were seeded to wheat in September 2017, followed by cover crop planting in Fall 2018.

 In Fall of 2018 a third trial was established at the SWCRC to evaluate the potential of perennial grasses and legumes for soil health restoration.
 Eight treatments were established, including a wheat fallow control and a wheat-annual cover crop treatment.
 Perennial treatments varied from dryland alfalfa (a practice already used by organic wheat farmers in the region) to mixtures of ryegrass, wheatgrass, alfalfa and sanfoin.
 The trial follows a randomized complete block design with four replicates per treatment.
 Treatments will be maintained for the remainder of the project to observe productivity, soil cover, and changes in soil quality over a three-year period.
+Due to extremely dry conditions in Fall 2018, germination was low and stand establishment was poor.
+The trial will be replanted in Spring 2020.

 On-farm trials to evaluate cover crop mixtures